-In this 10 April 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on morality and god, ideological conflicts in romance, obligations to parents, pressure to procreate, progress in objectivism, kids and religion, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 10 April 2011, I answered questions on morality and god, ideological conflicts in romance, obligations to parents, pressure to procreate, progress in Objectivism, kids and religion, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: My current projects include my April 13th Webcast on "Cultivating Moral Character" for the SnowCon 2011 Webcast and the pledge-funded update to Explore Atlas Shrugged.